FAQ

 The challenge here is that pharmaceutical supply chain actors are only supposed to be transacting with authorized trading partners (ATP).
 If you have never dealt with the other side, how will you know whether they are an ATP as defined by DSCSA?

 That’s why all trading partners involved in product verifications must check the ATP status of their counterparty.
-To ensure that both sides comply with DSCSA requirements, OCI has developed an approach to credentialing that enables a fully automated interoperable electronic verification process of the authorized status.
+To ensure that both sides comply with DSCSA requirements, OCI has developed an approach to credentialing that enables a fully automated, interoperable electronic check of the authorized status.

 Watch this short video for further information.